William Carleton: Quotations

 [ top ]

 Tales of Ireland (Dublin: Curry 1834) - Preface: ‘With the welfare of the Irish people my heart and feelings are identified, and to this object, in all its latitude, have my pen and my knowledge of their character been directed.
 I found them a class unknown in literature, unknown by their own landlords, and unknown by those in whose hands much of their destiny was placed.
 If I became the historian of their habits and manners, their feelings, their prejudices, their superstitions, and their crimes; if I have attempted to delineate their moral, religious, and physical state, it was because I saw no other person willing to undertake a task which surely must be looked upon as an important one.
 I had also other motives.
 I was anxious that those who ought, but did not, understand their character, should know them - [x] not merely for selfish purposes, but that they should teach them to know themselves and appreciate their rights, both moral and civil, as rational men, who owe obedience to law, without the necessity of being slaves either to priest or landlord: such is the position in which I wish to see them.
 There is little prospect, however, of this.
 Even since the period in which these stories were written, now so short a time since, a gloomy change has come over them.
 The pestilent poison of mercenary agitation, joined to the neglect of landlords and the interference of priests, has created a reaction which threatens to trample - and does trample - law, morals, and religion, under foot.
 How it may end, it is impossible to say; but God grant that it may be for the best!’
-(Quoted [in part] in Benedict Kiely, Poor Scholar, 1947; 1972 Edn., p.37; see full-text version of the Preface, attached.)
+(Quoted [in part] in Benedict Kiely, Poor Scholar, 1947; 1972 Edn., p.37; see full-text copy of the Preface, attached.)

 [ top ]